WiIIiamTang/discordwrapped/README.md

-# stats website
+# discordwrapped

-Shows info gathered from [billbot](https://github.com/WiIIiamTang/billbot2)
+Displays various stats about your Discord server in an easy to use dashboard.